AaronJRubin/zukan/README.md

 #Dependencies for Compilation

 You will need the following tools installed and on your PATH.
+They can all be easily installed with HomeBrew on a Mac (google around for the details), except for the Python jinja2 library should should be installed via pip or easy_install.

 * [Ruby](https://www.ruby-lang.org/en/documentation/installation/), preferably with [Bundler](http://bundler.io/) installed via `gem install bundler` to manage dependencies.
 * [The Dart SDK](https://www.dartlang.org/tools/sdk/).
 You will most likely need to manually add dark-sdk/bin/ (contained within the Dart installation directory) to your PATH.